-Experience the vibe of Prague’s Gay Pride in August 2019
+Experience the vibe of Prague’s Gay Pride

 In August 2011, Prague’s LGBT community joined in the worldwide celebration of gay pride, with a series of events held in the city centre.
 Ever since, this annual festival has become one of the most colourful spectacles in Prague, bringing together a wide audience of people.
 The 9th annual Prague Pride takes place on August 5–11, 2019, and has a lot to offer not only Czech citizens but also visitors.

 Come and witness the rainbow vibe in the heart of Europe!

 Prague Pride includes a variety of concerts, performances, public lectures, games, and other cultural events, designed to spread awareness of the LGBT culture and general solidarity.
 Over 100 public events take place in one week, featuring various international guests and performers from the field of human rights and beyond.

 The festival culminates on August 10 with a colourful parade, also called the “Rainbow Parade,” that ends in Letná Park.
 It’s followed by an afterparty in one of the most popular clubs in Prague, the P.M. club & cocktail bar.
 The parade features dozens of decorated vehicles operated by Prague’s gay clubs, followed by a procession of people in extravagant costumes or with painted bodies.
 Everyone with an open mind is welcome to join in, and the majority of participants in the procession are in fact just dressed in their everyday clothing.
 The rainbow flag dominates the whole parade.